Dizzerin/MIPSY-/README.md

 the following primary actions:
   1. Keeps track of/assigns each instruction its proper memory address
   2. Builds the symbol table (which maps labels to their respective memory addresses)
-     * Returns this table
+     * (Returns this table at the end)
   3. Determines what each line is in the assembly file
-     * Returns a list of tuples specifying each line's type (i.e. comment, I type instruction, etc.) and it associated memory address if applicable (from step 1).
+     * (Returns a list of tuples specifying each line's type (i.e. comment, I type instruction, etc.) and it associated memory address if applicable (from step 1) at the end)
-  * TODO: Builds a variable table (which maps variables to their respective start addresses in memory and specifies their length)
+  4. Possible future step: Builds a variable table (which maps variables to their respective start addresses in memory and specifies their length)
+     * (Returns this table at the end)

 To determine each line's type, another function (`get_line_type(line)`) in the [helpers.py](helpers.py) file is called.
 This function uses a number of regex (regular expressions) to match each line and determine its type robustly.
 This